Ettore1024/MetaGeSimAMR/README.md

 # Documentation
 A complete documentation for the original CAMISIM tool can be found [here](https://github.com/CAMI-challenge/CAMISIM/wiki/User-manual).

-The following sections will be about the new **known distribution** modality, together with its features and options, and the **Snakemake pipeline**.
+The following sections will be about the new _known distribution_ modality, together with its features and options, and the Snakemake pipeline.

 ## How to use the tool
-The **MetaGeSim-AMR** tool allows to generate metagenomic synthetic data only starting from two input files (_input.tsv_ and _input.json_).
+The **MetaGeSim-AMR** tool allows to generate metagenomic synthetic data only starting from two input files (`input.tsv` and `input.json`).
-In order to this, the **Snakemake pipeline** must be used (see [here](https://github.com/Ettore1024/MetaGeSim-AMR#snakemake-pipeline)).
+In order to this, the Snakemake pipeline must be used (see [here](https://github.com/Ettore1024/MetaGeSim-AMR#snakemake-pipeline) for further details).

-On the other hand, the new modality of CAMISIM (**known distribution**) may be used also outside the **Snakemake pipeline**, but, in that case, an extra input file
+On the other hand, the new modality of CAMISIM (_known distribution_) may be used also outside the Snakemake pipeline, but in that case an extra input file
 (described [here](https://github.com/Ettore1024/MetaGeSim-AMR#the-new-file-of-abundances)) and three new parameters in the configuration file
 (described [here](https://github.com/Ettore1024/MetaGeSim-AMR#the-new-configuration-file-parameters)) are required.

 An in-depth description is proposed in the following sections.

 ### The aim of the known distribution modality:
-The **known distribution** modality is a solution to the lack of a metagenomic simulation involving an _a priori_ known distribution of the microbial population, _when_ it is also useful to simulate (synthetic) strains.
+The _known distribution_ modality is a solution to the lack of a metagenomic simulation framework when having both the _a priori_ known distribution of the microbial population, and the need of simulating (synthetic) strains.

 It is worth pointing out that the original version of CAMISIM may work in two different modes, the so-called _from profile_ and _de novo_.
 In the _from profile_ mode, the user gives in input a file with the population distribution, but no strain is generated during the simulation; on the other hand, the _de novo_ mode is based on the creation of new strains (through a tool called [sgEvolver](https://darlinglab.org/mauve/developer-guide/benchmarking.html)), but the population distribution is randomly generated starting from a log-normal distribution
 (further details may be found [here](https://github.com/CAMI-challenge/CAMISIM/wiki/Distribution-of-genomes)).

-Thus, the **known distribution** modality proposes a way to combine these two different approaches.
+Thus, the _known distribution_ modality proposes a way to combine these two different approaches.

-The **known distribution** modality is a (sub-)mode of the _de novo_ one.
+The known distribution_ modality is a (sub-)mode of the _de novo_ one.
 The idea behind it is just to change the way in which the population distribution is generated.
 The four original modality of CAMISIM in the _de novo_ mode are _differential_, _replicates_, _timeseries normal_, and _timeseries lognormal_.
 It is worth mentioning that they are all based on the log-normal distribution and they only affect the simulation of the population distribution for different samples.
 This means that the user can not see the difference among those four modalities only looking to the results of the distribution of one sample (as described [here](https://github.com/CAMI-challenge/CAMISIM/wiki/Distribution-of-genomes)).

-On the other hand, the **known distribution** modality works differently, since the simulation of the population distribution does not start with a sampling from the log-normal distribution; instead, it starts from the given relative abundances of the input genomes and then manipulates them through the **broken stick model**.
+On the other hand, the _known distribution_ modality works differently, since the simulation of the population distribution does not start with a sampling from the log-normal distribution; instead, it starts from the given relative abundances of the input genomes and then manipulates them through the **broken stick model**.

 The idea behind the broken stick model is to divide the given input abundance of each genome, among its generated strains.
 This distribution of the original abundance among strains is